anuragpsarmah/No-Fine-Frontend-Hostel-Attendance-Tracking-Application/README.md

 # No Fine - Hostel Attendance Tracking Application

-No Fine is an application designed for Christ University KE Hall Hostel residents to track their attendance.
+No Fine is an application designed for Christ University Hotels (K E Hall, Jonas Hall etc.) residents to track their attendance.
 It automates the attendance tracking process and notifies users to mark their attendance to avoid fines imposed for non-compliance.
 The Android frontend of the application regularly sends HTTP POST requests to the backend Python script.
 The frontend then processes the responses it receives, triggering the display of notifications accordingly.

 ## Deployment